MananGandhi1810/online-ide/README.md

     -   Code blocks in editorials
     -   User can submit editorials after solving the problem statement
 -   Critical endpoints are rate limited to prevent abuse
+-   Analytics using PostHog
+    -   Track user interactions on the platform

 ## Tech Stack